ashwinn-si/Stone-Paper-Scissors-MultiPlayer/README.md

 # Stone Paper Scissors - Multiplayer Game

-This is a multiplayer version of the classic Stone Paper Scissors game, built with Node.js, Express, MongoDB, and Socket.io for real-time functionality.
-Players can create a game room, join a room, and play against each other in real-time.
+This is a multiplayer version of the classic Stone Paper Scissors game.
+Players can create a game room, join a room, and play against each other in real time🌏.

 ### Try the game live here:
 [Play Stone Paper Scissors - Multiplayer](https://stone-paper-scissors-multiplayer.onrender.com/)